Regis Rangers: Regis Batting Instruction Center & Weight Room

 Regis University's hitting facility, known as the Regis Batting Instruction (RBI) Center, was established by converting a former on-campus pool into a dedicated indoor hitting and pitching space.
 This 4,750-square-foot facility provides the baseball and softball programs with a dedicated practice area during inclement weather or breaks throughout the day.

 In Summer 2023, along with the renovation of the James Hillman Varsity Weight Room, the RBI Center was renovated to include a secondary weight room.

-Rangers Indoor Cardio Room
+Rangers Indoor Cardio Room & Speed Zone

 A dedicated cardio room located within the Regis Fieldhouse.
 Formerly racquetball courts, this space was redesigned and renovated in the summer of 2024 to serve as the Rangers Indoor Cardio Room.
 The facility features 12 Kaiser M3 Spin Bikes, 2 Life Fitness Ellipticals, 3 Woodway Treadmills, a 55" Smart TV, gym mirrors, rubber and turf flooring, and disco lighting, providing athletes with a safe and engaging environment for cardiovascular training year-round.
+In Summer 2025, the Speed Zone was built.
+The Ranger Speed Zone is a dedicated indoor track sprint area located within the fieldhouse.
+This space acts as a sprint, block start and plyometric area for XC/Track practice use during the Winter months.